A Beginner’s Guide to Film Photography

 — Take Kayo.

 The challenges of keeping the medium alive are still very real today.
 Even with the new interest from both the older generation of shooters and the young photographers discovering it for the first time, there are setbacks.
-Film photography as we know it requires industrial chemical infrastructure and a complex logistics network which has been in the process of being dismantled throughout the past decade.
+Film photography as we know it requires industrial chemical infrastructure and a complex logistics network that has been in the process of dismantlement throughout the past decade.

 Since the medium’s decline, the number of jobs in the photochemical industry has shrunk, stifling innovation and talent replacement as older generations retire.

 Film development equipment, such as batch processing units at the labs is dilapidating with little replacements being produced and repair parts being less available.
 Professional-grade film scanners are also becoming rare and expensive.

 The analogue photography industry serves those who can afford it, understand it, and find it valuable.
 Despite the challenges that come with keeping it alive, the audience that fits those criteria is growing.
 The young creatives are taking interest in a unique medium and the older photographers are following them by giving their dusty cameras another go.

 2021 saw an impressive number of new products for film photographers, despite the pandemic.
 2022 will be no different.
 Given that there are no extraordinary circumstances, the analogue market may continue to grow for another ten years.